duhayildirim/hyperbee-package-test/README.md

-If you would prefer to use a global, web-standards-compliant `fetch` function even in a Node environment, (for example, if you are running Node with `--experimental-fetch` or using NextJS which polyfills with `undici`), add the following import before your first import `from "OpenAI"`:
+If you would prefer to use a global, web-standards-compliant `fetch` function even in a Node environment, (for example, if you are running Node with `--experimental-fetch` or using NextJS which polyfills with `undici`), add the following import before your first import `from "hyperbee-package-tests"`:

 ```ts
 // Tell TypeScript and the package to use the global web fetch instead of node-fetch.